-As similar with the earlier Intel® Parallel Studio XE, a distinction is also made between single-user and network licenses:
+As similar with the earlier Intel® Parallel Studio XE, a distinction is also made between single-user and multi-user licenses:

 - Named User

-For multiple users in the network.
-Two variants are available, which are determined by the maximum number of supported developers:
+For multiple users in a local network.
+Three variants are available, which are determined by the maximum number of supported developers: